-- Targeted funding from the Alfred P. Sloan Foundation, Monmouth University/Rockefeller University joint marine initiative, Richard Lounsbery Foundation, and POGO - Sloan provided seed funding for IQOE development. - Monmouth University/Rockefeller University Consortium provided support for central functions of IQOE and development of U.S. contributions to IQOE. - Lounsbery provided support for development of MANTA, development of the Aquatic Acoustic Library, support of central IQOE functions including some interactions with industries and with UNDOS, the on-line literature library on noise impacts on aquatic life, and open access for Exploring Animal Behavior Through Sound: Volume 1. - POGO provided support to develop the hydrophone database (from Appendix II of the IQOE Science Plan) and make it available on the IQOE website, development of the application of the Ocean Sound EOV, and development of the Ocean Sound EOV Implementation Plan.

-- Annual funding from SCOR since 2015 to maintain basic functions, such as the IQOE Website and newsletter, and partial support for four meetings of the IQOE Science Committee. - In-kind support from SCOR of part of Ed Urban's time as IQOE Project Manager.
+• Targeted funding from the Alfred P. Sloan Foundation, Monmouth University/Rockefeller

+University joint marine initiative, Richard Lounsbery Foundation, and POGO:

+- $\,\circ\,$ Sloan provided seed funding for IQOE development. - Monmouth University/Rockefeller University Consortium provided support for central functions of IQOE and development of U.S. contributions to IQOE. - Lounsbery provided support for development of MANTA, development of the Aquatic Acoustic Library, support of central IQOE functions including some interactions with industries and with UNDOS, the on-line literature library on noise impacts on aquatic life, open access for Exploring Animal Behavior Through Sound: Volume 1, support to help IQOE access to data from the Comprehensive Test Ban Treaty Organization, and WOPAM.
+Lounsbury has also supported post-doctoral fellows to support the GLUBS and WOPAM efforts and growth of the African Bioacoustics Community. - POGO provided support to develop the hydrophone database (from Appendix II of the IQOE Science Plan) and make it available on the IQOE website, development of the application of the Ocean Sound EOV, and development of the Ocean Sound EOV Implementation Plan. - Annual funding from SCOR since 2015 to maintain basic functions, such as the IQOE Website and newsletter, and partial support for four meetings of the IQOE Science Committee. - In-kind support from SCOR of part of Ed Urban's time as IQOE Project Manager.
 After Feb.
-2020, Urban has continued staffing the project as a volunteer (except for time paid by POGO for EOV-related work). - As mentioned, field projects such as ADEON and JOMOPANS secured substantial funding independently.
+2020, Urban has continued staffing the project as a volunteer (except for time paid by POGO for EOVrelated work). - As mentioned, field projects such as ADEON and JOMOPANS secured substantial funding independently.
 IQOE provided letters of support for several programs, but it is unknown whether such letters made a difference.